 At one point, Alex Irvine looked like he was popping the question to one of Biltmore’s oldest residents.

 Earlier this week, Alex, a ceramic artist based in Asheville, didn’t have matrimony in mind.
 Rather, his down-on-one-knee position at the side of Flora, a 120-year-old statue on the South Terrace of Biltmore House, was more like a healing gesture.

 Asheville Artist Alex Irvine shows the ceramic arm he created

 Alex has been working with Kara Warren, Preventive Conservation Specialist in the Museum Services department, to re-create an arm that Flora lost decades ago.
 The original is no longer in Biltmore’s possession.
 Originally repaired in 2003 using a non-ceramic material, the resulting fix was challenging to maintain and eventually weathered.

 For the new repair, Alex re-created the arm in his home studio using a fired ceramic material which is expected to stand the test of time.

-In addition to the missing arm, he has recreated a few missing fingers and a garland that threads through Flora’s hands.
+In addition to the missing arm, he has recreated a few missing fingers and a garland that the sculpture held in her hands.